Why I use chruby instead of RVM or rbenv

 RVM and

-, on the other hand, do things
+rbenv, on the other hand, do things

-so that it can switch rubies “magically”.
+like overriding cd so that it can switch rubies “magically”.
 They

-also install shims of commands like gem
+also install shims of commands like gem, ruby, and others that

 dynamically look up the available Rubies.
 These sometimes have bugs, or